-Al Ansari Financial Services strengthens its leadership in global remittance landscape at IAMTN Summit 2025
+Al Ansari Financial Services Strengthens Its Leadership In Global Remittance Landscape At IAMTN Summit 2025

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Orient Planet Group) October 23, 2025: Rashed A. Al Ansari, Group CEO of Al Ansari Financial Services, participated in the International Association of Money Transfer Networks (IAMTN) Summit 2025 as a panellist for a high-level discussion titled ‘Empowered Leadership: Scaling Global Remittances Through Innovation and Inclusion’.
-During the session, he discussed the evolution of the remittance landscape and the wise leadership’s contributions in driving innovation and financial inclusion.
+(MENAFN- Mid-East Info) Rashed A. Al Ansari, Group CEO of Al Ansari Financial Services, participated in the International Association of Money Transfer Networks (IAMTN) Summit 2025 as a panellist for a high-level discussion titled 'Empowered Leadership: Scaling Global Remittances Through Innovation and Inclusion'.
+During the session, he discussed the evolution of the remittance landscape and the wise leadership's contributions in driving innovation and financial inclusion.

-Furthermore, Rashed A. Al Ansari highlighted the substantial role of trust, a customer-centric approach and continuous innovation in shaping the future of global remittances.
-He explained how latest technological innovations such as artificial intelligence (AI), blockchain and stablecoin are redefining security and speed in cross-border transactions, while creating real value for customers.

 Legal Disclaimer: